 Contacts are small, plastic discs that sit on your cornea-the clear surface of the eye.
-According to the Center for Disease Control (CDC), more than 30 million people in the U.S. wear contacts and 2/3 of contact wearers are female.
+According to the Center for Disease Control (CDC), more than 30 million people in the U.S. wear contacts.
 Similar to glasses, contacts can correct nearsightedness, farsightedness, and astigmatism.

 There are different types of contacts, but most people wear soft lenses.
 These lenses are thin and usually feel comfortable on your eye.
 Soft contacts can be worn once and thrown out or reused for weeks or months, depending on the type of contact lenses you buy.